 Before the Age of Marvels

 Very little is known about the activities of Hercules between his apothesization by Zeus and the modern 'Age of Marvels.'
-It is known, however, that he eventually found life on Olympus to be dull and boring.
+It is known, however, that after leading a mortal life of high adventure he eventually found life on Olympus to be dull and boring.
 Hercules craved action and excitement in the form of adventure and battle like he'd experienced during his mortal demigod days on Earth.
-It's during this time that Hercules first met and battled his future friend, companion, confidant and fellow Avenger; Thor several times.
+It was during this period of time that Hercules first met and battled his future friend, companion, confidant and fellow Avenger; Thor several times.

 The first of these encounters took place in Olympus when Thor was inadvertently transported there by a long forgotten, ancient portal between Asgard and Olympus.
 Upon arriving in Olympus, Thor did a brief bit of exploring before deciding to return to Asgard.
 While seeking a way home he crossed paths with Hercules when both wanted to use the same narrow foot bridge from opposite sides of a river.
 Hercules called for Thor to wait until he'd crossed first but Thor, his pride apparently provoked at the thought of going second, instead began to rush across the the bridge in deliberate defiance of Hercules.
 Shocked by Thor's defiance, the equally prideful Hercules physically upended the bridge, dumping Thor into the river.
 Thor arose from the water while defiantly taunting Hercules.
 In response, Hercules tossed gigantic boulders at Thor which he dodged while climbing from the river.
 It was then then that the battle truly commenced as the two braggarts traded threats and insults in addition to blows.
 As they fought, each continually surprised the other with his incredible strength, stamina and fighting prowess.
 It became apparent to they were evenly matched.
 Still, neither god, both proud and stubborn, had ever before met his equal in strength or battle so neither would admit it now.
 Trading ever harder blows, they fought on; each certain that he was actually the mightier warrior and would thus emerge victorious.
 The battle only ended when Zeus, ruler of Olympus and Hercules' father, intervened, ending the battle.